Governance

 Executive Remuneration

-In accordance with laws and regulations, Sumitomo Forestry discloses the remuneration paid to officers (directors and statutory auditors) each fiscal year.
+In accordance with laws and regulations, Sumitomo Forestry discloses the remuneration paid to Officers (Directors and Audit & Supervisory Board Members) each fiscal year.

-Total Remuneration Paid to Directors and Statutory Auditors
+Total Remuneration Paid to Directors and Audit & Supervisory Board Members

 (bonus)